sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 * A reduction where to perform the trajectory ( PCA > MDS > DM > UMAP > tSNE )
 * The cell clustering information

+Choosing the "best" method for trajectory inference is, like for most of the other scRNA-seq analyses non-trivial.
+For a comparison, please check [this paper](https://www.nature.com/articles/s41587-019-0071-9).

 <details>
 <summary>**Trajectory inference with Slingshot**</summary>